browserengineering/book/book/security.md

 Exercises
 =========

-*Hidden input*: Add support for hidden input elements.
-Since they don't need to be laid out, there's no need for a layout type at all!
+*New inputs*: Add support for hidden and password input elements.
+Hidden inputs shouldn't show up or take up space, while password input elements should show ther contents as stars instead of characters.

+*Cookie access*: Add support for the `HttpOnly` and `Secure` parameters for cookies. `HttpOnly` cookies should not be available from JavaScript's `document.cookie`, but should be sent along with HTTP requests. `Secure` cookies should only be sent over HTTPS, but not over HTTP, requests.  `HttpOnly` cookies provide some protection against cross-site scripting attacks, while `Secure` cookies prevent an attacker from reading cookies sent over unencrypted networks.

 *Cookie Expiration*: Add support for cookie expiration.
 Cookie expiration dates are set in the `Set-Cookie` header, and can be overwritten if the same cookie is set again with a later date.
-Save the same expiration dates in the `TOKENS` variable and use it to delete old tokens to save memory.
+On the server side, save the same expiration dates in the `SESSIONS` variable and use it to delete old sessions to save memory.

-*Cookie Origins*: Add support for cookie origins.
-Due to the same-origin policy, a cookie set by `mail.google.com` cannot be read by, say, `calendar.google.com`, because the host name is the same.
-This is a good default,[^23] but is sometimes annoying.
-A server can set an `origin` parameter in the `Set-Cookie` header to strip off some subdomains from the cookie origin.
-Implement this in your browser, making sure to send these generalized-origin cookies on any requests covered by the generalized origin.
+*CORS*: Web servers can *opt in* to allowing cross-origin `XMLHttpRequest`s using the `Access-Control-Allow-Origin` header.
+The way it works is that on cross-origin HTTP requests, the web browser sends an `Origin` header with the origin of the requesting site.
+By default, the browser then throws away the response to prevent private data from leaking.
+But if the server sends the `Access-Control-Allow-Origin` header, and its value is either the requesting origin or the special `*` value, the browser instead makes the output available to the script.

 *Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the